rydercalmdown/days_until_xmas_sign/README.md

-# Days Until XMas Sign
+# Days Until Xmas Sign
-A sign that displays the number of days until xmas for all of my city to see.
+A sign that displays the number of days until xmas, as well as xmas-related gifs.